Levgenij/PDF-Text-Inserter/README.md

-# PDF Text Inserter
+# PDF Modifier

-This Python script allows you to add custom text to every page of a PDF document at specified positions.
-You can provide the input and output PDF paths, the text to add, and optionally the coordinates for where the text should be placed on each page.
+This Python script allows you to modify PDF documents by:
+1. Adding custom text to PDF pages at specified positions
+2. Inserting images into PDF pages at specified coordinates

 ## Requirements